nicosantangelo/sublime-gulp/README.md

 `export NODE_PATH=/usr/local/lib/node_modules`

 ### Kill tasks
 To kill running tasks like `watch` you can pick the command `Gulp: Kill running tasks`.

+**Windows**
+If you're running Windows, the package will use [taskkill](http://technet.microsoft.com/en-us/library/cc725602.aspx) so every child process is correctly terminated.
+If the executable isn't on your system, you'll need to add it for this command to work correctly.

 ## Settings